Formula 1: Car by Car 1950–59

 • Over 600 photos from the superb archives of Motorsport Images show every type of car raced by every team and driver, presenting a comprehensive survey of all participants.

-“This is a remarkably comprehensive reference, seething with facts and rich with perfectly chosen photos – witness the photographers practically leaning over Villoresi’s Ferrari as he chatters over the Monza cobbles.”
+“A remarkably comprehensive reference, seething with facts and rich with perfectly chosen photos.”

 “It’s thorough, encyclopaedic in approach, and the colour photography later in the decade is especially gratifying.”